rafaelfernandesbrgo/Bootcamp-Gostack-NodeJsTypeScript-Challenges-8/README.md

 Among others, the following concepts and technologies were used:

 - Domain Driven Design - DDD: With division into modules, layers ...
-- Operations with customers, products and orders, DTO
+- Operations with customers, products and orders
 - Typescript, typing
 - Routes, controllers, services, repositories
 - Migration, typeorm, Entities and postgres database
 - Automated dependency injection with tsyringe
 - OneToMany, ManyToMany, ManyToOne relationships
 - Vector operations
-- Implementation of methods
+- Implementation of methods, DTO
 - Error handling
 - Unitary tests